activeloopai/deeplake/README.md

 ## How does Hub work?

 Databases, data lakes, and data warehouses are best suited for tabular data and are not optimized for deep-learning applications using data such as images, videos, and text.
-Hub is a Data 2.0 solution that stores datasets as chunked compressed arrays, which significantly increases data transfer speeds between network-connected machines.
+By storing data as chunked compressed arrays, Hub significantly increases data transfer speeds between network-connected machines.
 This eliminates the need to download entire datasets before running code, because computations and data streaming can occur simultaneously without increasing the total runtime.

 Hub also significantly reduces the time to build machine learning workflows, because its API eliminates boilerplate code that is typically required for data wrangling ✌️.